CopterExpress/clover/docs/en/agriculture.md

     rospy.sleep(0.2)
 ```

-This program will identify the culture by its shade.
-To improve the accuracy of the determination, more color ranges can be used and the drone will be able to recognize more crops.
+This program will recognize the culture by its shade.
+We can use more color ranges to improve the accuracy of the recognition so the drone can recognize more crops.

 Examples of color ranges for other colors: